Workplace Guidelines

 Employees are also prohibited from distributing written materials, handbills, or any other type of literature on working time and, at all times, in “working areas,” which includes all office areas.
 “Working areas” do not include break rooms, parking lots, or common areas shared by employees during nonworking time.

-Nonemployees may not trespass or solicit or distribute materials anywhere on CEI property at any time.
+Nonemployees may not trespass, solicit, or distribute materials anywhere on CEI property at any time.

 Computers, Internet, Email, and Other Resources